kubeshop/botkube-docs/docs/plugin/custom-executor.md

 ![echo-demo](./assets/echo-demo.gif)

-For a final implementation, see a [Botkube quick start repository](./template.md).
+For a final implementation, see the [Botkube template repository](./template.md).

 ## Prerequisites